reyemtm/getbounds/source/_drafts/2024-11-04-deck-gl-3d-tiles.md

   }
 ```

-To check the EPSG code of your orthoimage (TIFF file), use `gdalinfo`:
+Assuming we have gdal installed, we can check the EPSG code of the orthoimage (TIFF file), using `gdalinfo`:

 ```sh
 gdalinfo ortho.tif